 Self Placement Program

-If you already have an Employment Offer and Agreement from a U.S. employer, InterExchange can serve as your J-1 Visa sponsor through our Self-Placement program, as well as provide assistance, support, and resources throughout your program.
+If you already have an Employment Offer from a U.S. employer, InterExchange can serve as your J-1 Visa sponsor through our Self-Placement program, as well as provide assistance, support, and resources throughout your program.
 Be sure to review the prohibited jobs list to ensure that your job meets InterExchange criteria.

 Participants in our program pay a reasonable program fee that covers our extensive, quality services.
 For information on specific fee amounts, please contact the InterExchange cooperator in your home country.

 InterExchange Work & Travel USA works with a wide range of employers all over the country who need short-term, seasonal staff.
 A variety of job opportunities are available to our participants, including positions in:

 - Amusement Parks

 Students on our Work & Travel USA program are prohibited from certain types of jobs, including child care, medical/patient care, domestic work (such as a housekeeper in a family's home), camp counselors, flight attendants, and any job that jeopardizes the student's well-being and/or safety.
 Review our full list of prohibited jobs.